ruby1297/ruby1297/README.md

 ## About Me

-🎓 I’m a senior at Yuan-Ze University majoring in Computer Science and Information Engineering, currently learning about AI, computer vision, and XR.
+🎓 I’m a senior majoring in Computer Science and Information Engineering, currently learning about AI, computer vision, and XR.

 🖥️ Seeking internship opportunities in Taiwan related to computer science, computer vision, or HCI (Human–Computer Interaction).